2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 - Optional maximum validity window for inbound requests (enforce by supplying a positive value)
 - Automatic DIDComm timestamp conversion for shortened-url responses (work with `Date`, sent as ISO strings)
 - Event emission for inbound messages so your app can plug in a real shortener
-- Automatic Ack replies for `invalidate-shortened-url` messages (url-shortener role) to satisfy the 1.0 spec
+- Automatic Ack replies for `invalidate-shortened-url` messages (url-shortener role) using the protocol’s own ack type, plus an event on the requester side when the ack arrives
 - Wallet records for each shorten-url exchange (full lifecycle saved in storage)
 - Protocol registration with configurable roles for feature discovery